How to do systematic searching

 Keep in mind that

 Most databases offer the option to save your searches and send the search history via e-mail.
-The search history shows which search terms you have used, how they are combined, and how many hits each search has returned.
+The search history shows which search terms you have used, how they are combined, search filters applied, and some databases also show how many hits each search has returned.
 This information might turn out be very useful if you wish to build further on your search, if you need to rerun the same search at a later stage, run it in in another database, or if you need to document your search.

 If your literature search is part of the methodology of an assignment or thesis, the search process must be described in enough detail so that the search can be evaluated and repeated.
 When documenting the search you should include: